ItsMeA/comeOn/README.md

-# comeOncreating a branch is quick
+# comeOncreating a branch is quic